diwangtseb/goessays/README.md

 # essays
-- [x] for concurrent detection, go xx-race is a good choice.
+- [x] for concurrent detection, go xx-race is a good choice. hh